The 2021 Eddie Prize

 The Education Writers Association is pleased to announce that it will again administer the Eddie Prize, the journalism prize from EGF Accelerator that recognizes the best work on the challenges low-income students face getting into and/or completing college.

-Entries must be received by Dec.
-15, 2020.
-Finalists for the prize will be named in the spring of 2021.
-The winner of the $7,500 cash prize will be announced later in the year.
+Entries must be received by Jan.
+10, 2022.
+The winner of the $7,500 cash prize will be announced at the 75th EWA National Seminar, which will be held in Orlando July 24-26.
 The winner will also receive a bowler hat, a tribute to the namesake of the foundation, Edwin Gould, who, in his lifetime, was often photographed wearing that iconic hat.

 Works That Are Eligible

 A panel of judges will consider submissions that were published, posted, or broadcast by any independent news media during the 2021 calendar year.
 Series that started during the 2020-2021 academic year are also eligible.
 Consistent with EWA rules, works by non-journalists, or works originally published by organizations not deemed independent news media, are ineligible.
 Works submitted in previous years are also ineligible.
 (See “Eligibility” in our Rules for more specifics.)
 The maximum number of items in any entry is four.

 Judges will evaluate the entries for ingenuity of reporting and depth of analysis that uncovers, highlights or furthers the discussion about the challenges low-income students face, and problems or conditions related to their efforts to obtain a degree.
 Special attention will be paid to works that bring to life aspects of this issue that may not have previously come to the attention of the public.

 Create an account on EWA’s awards website.
 There is no entry fee for the Eddie.
 However, an Eddie application does not automatically enter your submission in any other EWA awards contest.
 For those, you must enter separately, and pay the appropriate fee.

 For more information on the prize, contact EWA.